valina354/pculator/README.md

 ### Compiling

 I'm doing all my development on Windows 11 with Visual Studio 2022.
 I haven't tried to compile it for Linux or Mac yet.
-So, you will need Visual Studio if you want to compile this.
 The free Community version is fine, that's what I'm using.

-You will need to install the [SDL2](http://www.libsdl.org) and [Npcap](https://nmap.org/npcap/) dev libraries.
+You will need to install the [SDL2](http://www.libsdl.org) and [Npcap](https://nmap.org/npcap/) development libraries.

 If you really want to compile on Linux/Mac, you should be able to get it working easily enough.